openvinotoolkit/nncf/README.md

 To start the algorithm the following entities should be provided:
 * Original model.
 * Validation part of the dataset.
-* [Data transformation function](./docs/compression_algorithms/post_training/Quantization.md#data-transformation-function) from original dataset format to the NNCF format.
+* [Data transformation function](./docs/compression_algorithms/post_training/Quantization.md#data-transformation-function) from the original dataset format to the NNCF format.

 The basic workflow steps: